gothinkster/realworld/README.md

 # Fullstack

-_Since these implementations are reponsible for the entire stack, they obviously cannot be mixed and matched but they still adhere to the same functionality & UX specs._
+_Since these implementations are responsible for the entire stack, they obviously cannot be mixed and matched but they still adhere to the same functionality & UX specs._

 Work In Progress: **[Meteor]() | [Ruby Hyperloop]() | [Firebase](https://github.com/gothinkster/realworld/issues/199)**